biotaphy/tutorials/_sphinx_config/tutorial/w8_build_pam.rst

    use it as an input in Step 2.

 --------------------------------
-Step 2: Encode species layers
+Step 2: Encode species layers into grid-defined PAM
 --------------------------------

 Input: Layers